WebAssembly/custom-rtts/proposals/custom-rtts/Overview.md

 The problem here is that the normal subtyping rules make it possible to allocate a `$foo` with an RTT for `$bar`, causing subsequent casts to behave incorrectly.
-One solution would be to have `struct.new` dynamically check that the provided RTT value describes precisely the allocated type.
+One solution would be to have `struct.new` dynamically check that the provided descriptor value describes precisely the allocated type.
 A better solution would be to allow userspace to perform that check if necessary, but also be able to statically prove via the type system that it is not necessary.

-To facilitate that, we introduce exact reference types, which are inhabited by references to a particular heap type (and possibly the null value) but not any of the heap type's strict subtypes.
+To facilitate that we introduce exact reference types, which are inhabited by references to a particular heap type (and possibly the null value), but not any of the heap type's strict subtypes.

 Exact reference types can be nullable with the form `(ref exact null ht)`